HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 -   **Example trace strings**

-    Following are some examples of full trace strings for Content Composer and Digital Asset Management and their results:
+    The following are some examples of full trace strings for Content Composer, DAM, and their results:

-    -   `hcl.logging.content-ui.*=all` - Enables debug message logging for all files in the DAM application user interface source folder app/redux/actions.
+    -   `hcl.logging.medialibrary.*=all` - Enables debug message logging for all files in the DAM application user interface source folder app/redux/actions.
 Specifically, the debug string `client:debug:app:redux:actions:*` is set for the DAM client logger.
-    This tracing is enabled either permanently or just for the current HCL Digital Experience 9.5 container.
+    This tracing is enabled either permanently or just for the current HCL DX Compose WebEngine container.

-    HCL Digital Experience 9.5 uses the IBM® WebSphere Application Server trace facilities to create trace information.
+    HCL Digital Experience Compose v9.5 uses the Open Liberty trace facilities to create trace information.

-    If you need detailed trace output of Content Composer or Digital Asset Management to troubleshoot a problem, follow these steps in the succeeding sections.
+    If you need detailed trace output of Content Composer or DAM to troubleshoot a problem, follow the steps in the succeeding sections.

 !!!note